nurkiewicz/spring-data-jdbc-repository/README.md

 );
 ```

-I would like you to notice the type of primary key in `Peristable<T>`:
+I would like you to notice the type of primary key in `Persistable<T>`:

 ```java
 public class BoardingPass implements Persistable<Object[]> {